Ghirensics/ghiro/docs/src/setup/index.rst

 Logging
 -------

-Ghiro provieds several types of logging divided in the following categories:
+Ghiro provides several types of logging divided in the following categories:

  * Audit logging: tracks all users actions for audit purposes.
  * Processing logging: logs all steps of image analysis, this helps debugging stuff.